routegy/routegy-docs/app/docs/tutorial/routegy-at-a-glance.md

 <CaptionedImage
   src="/images/patterns/office-elevator-issue-pattern-preview.png"
-  alt="Image of a rendered UI for reporting an elevator issue based on the YAML above" caption="The YAML is rendered into a responsive web application" width="85%"
+  alt="A rendered UI for reporting an elevator issue based on the YAML above" caption="The YAML is rendered into a responsive web application" width="85%"
 />